JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 3. The module [manager/functions.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/manager/functions.py) gives to the user functions to collect data and results by playing several game ai versus ai (function : "selfplay").
 The data is used to the machine learning and the results is used to test the network performance.

 ## Machine Learning :
+The network is builded in the module [neural_network_models/modelBuilder.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/neural_network_models/modelBuilder.py).
+It is a deep convolutional neural network that has 8 residual layers.

-The methodology is in the [run.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/run.py) module.
+The main functions are in the [run.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/run.py).